- Home

 Visualize how treatment effects evolve over time — and test whether pre-trends support the parallel trends assumption.

-Staggered Adoption DiD (Modern Estimators)
+Staggered DiD

 Under staggered adoption with heterogeneous effects, traditional TWFE can produce biased estimates — modern estimators correct for this.